stefanjudis/pwt-workshop/lessons/02-writing-tests/04-test-runner.md

 # The Playwright Test runner

-So far, we've only looked at the internals of a particular test run.
+So far, we've only looked at the internals of a test runs.
 But how can you control when and how tests are run?

 ## `test` / `test.describe`

-Suppose your test files grow you can always introduce a cleaner grouping using `test.describe`.
+Suppose your test files grow you can always introduce a clean grouping using `test.describe`.

 ```javascript
 const { test, expect } = require('@playwright/test');